bhojpur/gorpa/README.md

 ```

 ## Caveats

 - provenance is part of the Bhojpur GoRPA package version, i.e. when you enable provenance that will naturally invalidate previously built packages.
-- provenance is not supported for nested workspaces.
+- provenance is not supported for nested applications.
 The presence of `GORPA_NESTED_APPLICATION` will make the build fail.

 # Debugging

 When a build fails, or to get an idea of how the Bhojpur GoRPA assembles dependencies, run your build with `gorpa build -c local` (local cache only) and inspect your `$GORPA_BUILD_DIR`.

 # Bhojpur GoRPA CLI tips

 ### How can I build a package in the current component/folder?

 ```bash
 gorpa build .:package-name
 ```

 ### Is there bash autocompletion?

 Yes, run `. <(gorpa bash-completion)` to enable it.
 If you place this line in `.bashrc` you'll have autocompletion every time.

 ### How can I find all packages in an Application?

 ```bash
 # list all packages in the application
 gorpa collect